GlassBricks/StagedBlueprintPlanning/mod-portal/description.md

 Due to limitations in implementation, if an underground can possibly connect with multiple other undergrounds (e.g. an underground "cuts" another underground), it cannot be rotated/upgraded _after_ being built.

-## Known current limitations

-- Trains are not fully supported (yet).

 ## Feedback

-Any suggestions for changing or adding features are greatly appreciated!
+Any comments, criticisms, or suggestions are greatly appreciated!
 Please submit these in mod portal forums.

 You can also try to find me (GlassBricks) on the AntiElitz speedrunning discord.